donaldRwilliams/GGMncv/README.md

 ```

 Note that the object `fdr_ggm` includes the de-sparsified precision
-matrix and the partial correlation matrix.
-Furthermore, there is a
+matrix, the partial correlation matrix, and *p*-values for each
-function called `desparsified` that can be used to obtain the
+relation.
+Furthermore, there is a function called `desparsified` that
-de-sparsified estimator without computing the *p*-values.
+can be used to obtain the de-sparsified estimator without computing the
+*p*-values.

 ## Citing **GGMncv**